Last Updated on January 3, 2023 by Jeff

-You can perform over 60 gym quality resistance-based exercises with the Bowflex Blaze in the comfort of your own home.
-This compact home gym machine utilizes the innovative Power rod® resistance system that can only be found on Bowflex machines.
+With the Bowflex Blaze home gym, you can perform over 60 gym quality resistance-based exercises in the comfort of your own home.
+This compact home gym utilizes the innovative Power rod® resistance system that can only be found on Bowflex machines.
 This resistance system provides an ultra smooth and fluid movement that is easy on the joints.
 It also provides resistance during every part of the exercise movement, just like you would get with free weights.

 - Length: 90”

 - Over 60 exercises to work out your entire body in one compact unit.